-SCHOOL NAME: Hugh Joinny CE Aided First Cohest For SCHOOL NAME: Hugh Joicey CE Aided First School, Ford TYPE OF SCHOOL: Mainstream First School with provision from Reception to Year 4 (age range 4-9 years) ACCESSIBILITY: Wheelchair Accessibility Wheelchair ramp from the car park to the school entrance.
+Hugh Joicey CE Aided First School, For d Mainstream First School with provision from Reception to Year 4 (age range 4-9 years) Wheelchair Accessibility Wheelchair ramp from the car park to the school entrance.
 Entrance and downstairs main school is completely wheelchair accessible.
 Upstairs KS2 classroom Intervention room and kitchen only accessible by stairs.
 Class allocation could be reviewed to meet needs.
-Accessible Toilet Disabled toilet available downstairs and upstairs.
-Nurturing, caring, family ethos which eand feel safe and secure Working closely with parents to ensure are logged and followed up by the EW Close relationship with parents helps to interventions in place Individual feedback to children on how that need further support and provide Intervention programmes are in place Teaching Assistants in every class to see Systematic phonics teaching in Early N to High Quality Teaching.
-As a small school of teaching strategies to ensure all children Strategies include: the of support to meet all mainstream needs. the support to meet all mainstream needs. the good attendance.
-Any persistence absences (O (Education Welfare Officer) to identify any needs quickly and put to improve their work or to go over any areas opportunities to practise this learning. to enable access to the core curriculum offer.
+Accessible Toilet Disabled toilet available downstairs and upstairs. school?
+All children in our school have the righ we know our children very well and use a range make good progress from their starting points.
+S • Fully inclusive school providing a rang • Nurturing, caring, family ethos which e and feel safe and secure • Working closely with parents to ensure are logged and followed up by the EW • Close relationship with parents helps trinterventions in place • Individual feedback to children on how that need further support and provide that need further support and provide to the intervention programmes are in place • Teaching Assistants in every class to see Systematic phonics teaching in Early where appropriate) following Read Wrwriting and maths. • Reading is supported by participation in the support of the support in the support to High Quality Teaching.
+As a small school of teaching strategies to ensure all children strategies include: e of support to meet all mainstream needs. ensures all children are listened to and valued, e good attendance.
+Any persistence absences O (Education Welfare Officer) o identify any needs quickly and put to improve their work or to go over any areas opportunities to practise this learning. to enable access to the core curriculum offer. support pupil learning years and Key Stage 1 (and Key Stage 2 ite Inc. Strong focus on basic skills in reading, in reading and all reading and precision teaching of key words.
+Wheelchair Accessibility Accessible Toilet Are you currently able to deliver your core of school?
+All children in our school have the righ we know our children very well and use a range make good progress from their starting points.
+S • Fully inclusive school providing a rang • Nurturing, caring, family ethos which e and feel safe and secure • Working closely with parents to ensure are logged and followed up by the EW • Close relationship with parents helps to interventions in place • Individual feedback to children on how that need further support and provide to lintervention programmes are in place • Teaching Assistants in every class to see Systematic phonics teaching in Early Nowhere appropriate) following Read Wright writing and maths. • Reading is supported by participation in targeted children take part in additional